PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

         - **use stable, ongoing links** rather than links to year-based documents (eg. link to a page where current handbooks are hosted, not the specific document for this year).
 This will make your site easier to maintain.
     2. *Technical Requirements* page

+        If your module has:

-        - **software/equipment needed**: add information on how to get the software/equipment and make sure the page is visible to students.
+        - **specific software/equipment needed**: add information on how to get the software/equipment and make sure the page is visible to students.
-        - **technical requirements**: delete the page or hide from students.
+        - **no technical requirements**: delete the page or hide from students.
     3. *Departmental pages*
     </br>The remaining pages contain departmental information; don't adapt, hide or delete these pages